merchise/xotl.fl/docs/source/xotl.fl/types.rst

 arguments in a constructor:

-  Any type expression to the **left** of a space and another type expression admits it as an argument.
+  Any type expression to the **left** of a space and another type expression is admitted it as an argument.

 This makes the parser to recognize funny, unusual types expressions: